-S40.
+S38.
 Job Order Contracting

 A Job Order Contract (JOC) is an annual, competitively bid, firm fixed unit price, non-specific scope contract used for the performance of repair and remodeling construction work, including renovation, alteration, painting, and repair.
 The JOC program affords tremendous efficiencies by way of completing a formal bidding process.
 Once the bidding process is complete and an award is made, project managers, utilizing local contractors wherever possible, can contract work out quickly, often at lower overall project cost.
 Current law limits the term of JOC contracts to one year.
-However, a one year term is too limiting, particularly when going through a thorough and robust bidding process.
+It is an administrative burden to re-compete on an annual basis.
+Therefore, a one-year term is too limiting, particularly when going through a thorough and robust bidding process.
 A longer term would reduce administrative work required each year, reducing the annual cost of administering the JOC program.